mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   Set A_ScriptDir Here (`ahk++.setAScriptDir`): Set [`A_ScriptDir`](https://www.autohotkey.com/docs/v2/Variables.htm#ScriptDir) to the path of the current file.
 Only for AHK v2.
 -   Set AHK v2 Interpreter (`ahk++.setV2Interpreter`): Open a quick pick to change the AHK v2 intepreter for all scripts.

-### Configuration
+### New settings

+-   v2
     -   Library Suggestions: Whether to suggest functions included in library files
     -   Comment Tag Regex: Regex for custom symbols to appear in the breadcrumb and elsewhere
     -   Complete Function Calls: Whether to automatically add parenetheses when calling a function
     -   Debug Configuration: The [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to use when debugging
--   ahk++.Diagnostics.ClassNonDynamicMemberCheck
+    -   Diagnostics
+        -   Class Non Dynamic Member Check: Check whether non-dynamic members of a class exist when lexing
+        -   Params Check: Check that the function call has the correct number of arguments
--   ahk++.Diagnostics.ParamsCheck
+-   ahk++.v2.diagnostics.paramsCheck
 -   ahk++.Warn.VarUnset
 -   ahk++.Warn.LocalSameAsGlobal
 -   ahk++.Warn.CallWithoutParentheses